You Credit Score: How's Your FICO?

 - Requests for Credit - How many times have you had your credit checked for a loan?

-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
+Did you know?
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-Can I raise my FICO score?
+Can I raise my credit score?

 Know your FICO